 - You can also use your seizure journal to determine if your medications or support therapies are working.
 It is important to note how you felt just before and just after your seizure, and any side effects or changes.

 It is important to take your journal with you when you visit your Health Care Professional.
 It may be useful in adjusting your medications and seeing what other changes you have put into place and how they are working.
-It is important to note each and every improvement, no matter how small.
-This will give you confidence and belief that what you are doing is working or of course if it isn’t – Why?
+It is important to note each improvement, no matter how small.
+This will give you confidence and belief that what you are doing is working or of course if it is not – Why?
 Then any further changes you can put into place.

-More often than not if the seizures are chronic and are linked to epilepsy, you will be put on a course of medications.
-However, these medications are not designed to help you to become well, in order to improve your health and either cease or minimalize the seizures substantially there is a great deal of natural ways to support your body.
+Often if the seizures are chronic and are linked to epilepsy, you will be put on a course of medications.
+However, these medications are not designed to help you to become well, to improve your health and either cease or minimalize the seizures substantially there is a great deal of natural ways to support your body.

 Many Australians are now using Naturopathic Therapies to compliment and improve their health, combat illness and disease, to give them a better quality of life